 The Year of the Rooster is coming.
-Mama Angelyn decides it’s time to bring a little clucking here and a little cheeping to a CNY party!
+Mama Angelyn decides it’s time to bring a little clucking here and a little cheeping to a party!

 The menu featured boiled eggs placed in a wired baskets filled with shredded papers.
 My little munchkins loved cracking the eggs and peeling the shells, mama!
 Let kiddos take their time to slowly enjoy their food.
-Next up is the cute chicks sandwich, which is actually just a simple cheese sandwich with a bit of a CNY makeover.
+Next up is the cute chicks sandwich, which is actually just a simple cheese sandwich with a bit of a themed makeover.

 I also prepared chicken burgers for them with some vegetables and fries on the side.
 After chowing down, we had some fun making crafts and playing games outdoors.
 We just love the chicken clucking, the rooster crowing and the chicks cheeping today!